You are here:

 The Garfield Weston Foundation awards grants to educational projects.
 The foundation also supports arts, community, welfare, youth and environmental projects.
 Its 'regular grants' are for applications below £100,000, and its 'major grants' are for applications of £100,000 or more.
 Applications are accepted at any time.

-National Lottery Awards for All offer funding from £300 to £10,000 to support projects that:
+National Lottery Awards for All offers funding from £300 to £10,000 to support projects that:

 - Shape the places and spaces that matter to communities